digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/packages/implementations/daml-finance-settlement.rst

 - :ref:`Factory <module-daml-finance-settlement-factory-257>`: Used to create a set of
   settlement `Instruction`\s, and a `Batch` to atomically settle them
 - :ref:`Hierarchy <module-daml-finance-settlement-hierarchy-15826>`: Data type that describes a
-  hierarchical account structure among multiple parties
+  hierarchical account structure between multiple parties

 The :doc:`Settlement <../../concepts/settlement>` page contains an overview of the settlement process and explains the relationship between ``Instruction`` and ``Batch``.
 Also, check out the